 In 2023, we realized that what we'd started was beginning to slip away, as the towns and cantons took over the event.
 This wasn't a bad thing, so we decided to support the movement.
 This was the first year we called it a "movement", encouraging all members and partners to organize their own events.
 There were 5,000 participants, 140 online and offline events, 60 partners involved, and 11 participating towns and cantons.

-We've put the emphasis on programs like "HerHack", to increase diversity by encouraging more women to enter the technical professions, and "NexGen", which focuses on 12 to 15 year-olds to introduce them to digital professions.
-We don't just put a screen in front of their eyes, but we get them interested in the jobs of the future in digital technology, particularly through artificial intelligence and image creation.
+We have focused on programs such as "HerHack", to increase diversity by encouraging more women to enter the technical professions, and "NexGen", which focuses on 12 to 15 year-olds to introduce them to digital professions.
+We're not just putting a screen in front of their eyes, we're getting them interested in the jobs of the future in digital technology, particularly through artificial intelligence and image creation.
 This way, when they make decisions at 16 or 18 about their career direction, the digital professions will become clearer to them.
 "HerHack" attracted 400 women, while "NexGen" reached 1,100 students.

 We're continuing to look at how we can support this movement, while keeping our focus on talking about digitization, connecting people and getting them interested.
 We want to accompany this process so that people understand that digitization is here to stay, and that they need to embrace it.